splunk/public-o11y-docs/sp-oncall/configuration/rules-engine-transformations.rst

 An alert rule transformation is a way to change alert data before it arrives at your VictorOps timeline.
-Typing the name of an existing field into the rules engine’s ‘alert field’ box, allows you to overwrite that field with a new value of your choosing.
+Typing the name of an existing field into the rules engine's ‘alert field' box, allows you to overwrite that field with a new value of your choosing.

 Transformation actions can also add entirely new fields to an alert.
- This can be accomplished by simply typing the desired name of the field into the *alert field* section and assigning a value.
+ This can be accomplished by typing the desired name of the field into the *alert field* section and assigning a value.

 --------------